-UPDATE 1-S.African watchdog defends bid to weaken central bank inflation mandate
+UPDATE 2-S.Africa's Gigaba files challenge to bid to change cenbank's policy mandate

 South Africa's headline consumer inflation rose slightly more than expected to 5.4 percent year-on-year in May from 5.3 percent in April, data showed.

 The rand held near seven-week lows on Thursday, while government bonds also weakened.
-(Editing by James Macharia and Jon Boyle)
+(Additional reporting by Mfuneko Toyana; Editing by James Macharia and Jon Boyle)

+July 6 Berkshire Hathaway Inc's energy unit is nearing a deal to buy electric utility company Oncor, the Wall Street Journal reported on Thursday, citing people familiar with the matter.

+WASHINGTON, July 6 More than one-third of U.S. states on Thursday sued the U.S. Education Department and Secretary Betsy DeVos over the recent suspension of rules that would have swiftly canceled student-loan debt of people defrauded by Corinthian Colleges Inc and other for-profit schools.